dalmo1991/superflexPy/doc/popular_models.rst

 .. image:: pics/popular_models/gr4j.png
    :align: center

-In the original version, the potential evaporation and the precipitation are "filtered" by an interception layer that sets the smallest of the two fluxes to zero and the biggest to the difference between the two.
+The potential evaporation and the precipitation are "filtered" by an interception layer that sets the smallest of the two fluxes to zero and the biggest to the difference between the two.

 .. math::
    & \textrm{if } P > PE:  \\